 - For more information, please contact the University Health Services at 01350000 ext.
 3015 or 7822 from 8:00 am to 5:00 pm– Monday to Friday.

 Students may use UHS for all their health concerns (sickness, medical conditions, immunization, medical advice etc.)

 National Social Security Fund (NSSF) Medical Branch

-Membership in the NSSF is mandatory by law for all Lebanese students excluding freshman and non-degree students, and students who are older than 30 years.
-Non- Lebanese students may not join.
+Paid NSSF membership is mandatory by law for all Lebanese and French students excluding freshmen, non-degree students, graduate students, and students who are 30 years and older.